-Discuss: As you think about what we have discussed and learned about your family's identity and roles in previous lessons, write down a couple of things that have helped you in your family.
+Discuss: As you think about what we have discussed and learned about your family's identity and roles the past few weeks, write down a couple of things that have helped you in your family.
 Would anyone be willing to share?